 Thomaston Museum In The StreetsThomaston

 The outdoor museum is comprised of a series of twenty-five plaques with historic photographs and legends, in both English and French, about the town's history.
-The plaques are placed throughout the historic district and placed as close to the spot where the original photographer had stood when taking the pictures more than 125 years ago.
+The plaques are placed throughout the historic district and positioned as closely as possible to the spot where the original photographer had stood when taking the pictures more than 125 years ago.
 In that way, you can view the plaque and then raise your eyes to see the same scene as it appears today.
 Surprisingly, many of the old photographs are not that different from the way the town looks today.

 Colby College Museum of ArtWaterville